 Options for installing renewable energy at home include installing solar panels, which are a brilliant way to harness the power of the sun.
 Solar power provides green electricity during the day and costs around £6,000 to install.
 This figure is significantly less if your council is part of a solar street scheme, which enables panels to be installed in bulk and at reduced cost.

 Ground-source and air-source heat pumps are two options for low-carbon heating at home.
-These work especially well if you live off the gas grid or are renovating your home.
+These work especially well if you live off the gas grid or your boiler needs replacing.
 Whilst ground-source heat pumps are more expensive to install, they are far more efficient due to the stable temperatures underground.

 Consume less, waste less

 Everything we buy has a carbon footprint as it has to be made, transported and disposed of.
 Simply buying less and avoiding waste is a great way to conserve natural resources as Sir David Attenborough regularly reminds us.
 Being more mindful of what we really need and that everything we buy has to go through a process, which uses energy and pollutes the environment.
-Interrogate whether you really need that item, or can it be sourced in a less damaging way, for example, using natural fibres, pre loved, second hand goods or even rented products.
-If you must buy new, go to trusted retailers who have made strong commitments to sustainability and natural materials with a lower carbon footprint.
-Some well-known stores are IKEA, B&Q, H&M and M&S but the list grows daily.
+Interrogate whether you really need that item, or can it be sourced in a less damaging way.
+For example, using natural fibres, pre loved, second hand goods or even renting items.
+If you must buy new, go to retailers who have made strong commitments to sustainability and natural materials with a lower carbon footprint.
+Some well-known stores are introducing eco-products or hiring services such as IKEA, B&Q, H&M and M&S but the list grows daily.

 Holiday close to home